WSWhitehouse/my-first-vulkan-engine/README.md

 - Download and install the `VulkanSDK` - available on the [LunarG Website](https://vulkan.lunarg.com/sdk/home)
 - Download `Premake5` - available here: [https://premake.github.io/](https://premake.github.io/)

+### Vendor Dependencies
+GLFW is included in the project, but requires additional dependencies to be downloaded depending on your platform.
+Go to the [GLFW Docs](https://www.glfw.org/docs/latest/compile_guide.html#compile_deps) and install the required dependencies for your platform.
+Don't worry about generating build files with CMake - this is handled automatically by Premake.

-### Cloning The Repo
+### Cloning The Repository
-- Clone the repo recursively to initialise the submodules
+- Clone the repo recursively to initialise the submodules:
   - HTTPS: `git clone --recursive https://github.com/WSWhitehouse/my-first-vulkan-engine`
   - SSH: `git clone --recursive git@github.com:WSWhitehouse/my-first-vulkan-engine.git`

-- Initialise the submodules if the repository was not cloned recursively
+- Or, initialise the submodules if the repository was not cloned recursively:
   - `git submodule update --init`

+---

+# Setting Up & Building The Application
 ### Customising Your Application
 Your application is automatically generated through Premake.
 In order to change and customise it, you can edit some values from within the premake lua files.